How to Sell Your Silver Coins (Not Recyled AI Info)

 You also need to be aware of some common pitfalls.

 You’re best off avoiding jewelry stores, pawn shops, and other non-specialized buyers.
-These places may not be interested in your coins to begin with, or they will offer distorted prices because their expertise is not in the rare coin business.
-It’s simply not worth their time to make a fair offer.
+These places may not be interested in your coins to begin with.
+Or they will offer distorted prices because their expertise is not in the rare coin business.

 By contrast, a numismatist (coin expert) can give you a reliable appraisal of your coins.
 He or she can provide a general explanation for why a coin or group of coins is worth what they offer to pay you.
 It may be based on its metal content, its condition, how often it is available on the market, etc.